sryalls/Safecall/README.txt

 3.Documentation

 In the documentation folder are the results of the analysis and requirements gathering.
+This process took place with the cooperation of prospective trustees of the proto-charity.

 The user journeys PDF contains workflows for the key functionality.
 The site map draft 1 is a proposed layouut draft of the application.